Trump is booked into Fulton County jail after surrendering to Georgia authorities

 Mr Trump’s entrance to the jail may have been unlike any other criminal defendant in US history, but within minutes of his arrival at the infamous Rice Street facility, he left nearly all of that behind.

-Unlike the three previous criminal cases for which the twice-impeached, now quaduply-indicted former president has been placed under arrest just prior to court appearances, Mr Trump was afforded hardly any of the courtesies that have marked his other hands-on contacts with the US penal system.
+Unlike the three previous criminal cases for which the twice-impeached, now four-times-indicted former president has been placed under arrest just prior to court appearances, Mr Trump was afforded hardly any of the courtesies that have marked his other hands-on contacts with the US penal system.

 Though he was accompanied by the Secret Service special agents who are required by law to safeguard his person, Mr Trump was booked into the jail, fingerprinted, and officially photographed by Fulton County Sheriff’s Department personnel — the first time a former US president has had a booking photo taken.